Juzhan/Juzhan/README.md

 <a href="https://brotherhuang.github.io/">Haibin Huang</a>,
 <a href="http://vcc.szu.edu.cn/~huihuang/">Hui Huang</a> and
 <a href="https://csse.szu.edu.cn/staff/ruizhenhu/index.htm">Ruizhen Hu</a>

 Computer Graphics Forum (Proc.
 Pacific Graphics), 2021.
 [<a href="https://vcc.tech/research/2021/UprightRL">Project page</a>]
 <br/>
-<p>In this paper, we study the problem of 3D shape upright orientation estimation from the perspective of reinforcement learning, i.e. we teach a machine (agent) to orientate 3D shapes step by step to upright given its current observation.</p>
+<p>In this paper, we study the problem of 3D shape upright orientation estimation from the perspective of reinforcement learning.</p>
 <br/>
 </div>